Ergon-moe/Bitcoin-Static/doc/json-rpc/listaddressgroupings.md

   [
     [
       "address",            (string) The bitcoin address
-      amount,                 (numeric) The amount in BCH
+      amount,                 (numeric) The amount in ERG
       "label"               (string, optional) The label
     ]
     ,...